ViennaTools/ViennaRay/docs/inst.md

 ## Installing with Embree already installed on the system

 {: .warning}
-> ViennaRay does currently not support Embree > 4.0.
-If you want to use your installation of Embree make sure the version is > 3.13 and < 4.0.
+> ViennaRay does currently NOT support Embree > 4.0.
+If you want to use a local installation of Embree make sure the version is > 3.11 and < 4.0.
+The pinned version when building with the library is 3.13.0.

 If you want to use your own install of Embree, just specify the directory in CMake: